 - how long the recruitment has been underway and the methods used to fill the position.

 Statistics Canada Regional Offices

 Statistical Information Service

-- Questionnaires, definitions, data sources and methods: survey number 5217
+- For more information about this survey (questionnaires, definitions, data sources and methods used): survey number 5217